kevbite/kevbite.github.io/_posts/2021-06-27-tracing-mongodb-queries-with-the-aws-x-ray-sdk-for-.net-in-csharp.md

 ## Monitor is Key

-Modern day application software development requires monitoring to be at the forefront of software development, especially now we're heading towards everyone working with distributed applications.
+Modern day application software development requires monitoring to be at the forefront of software development, especially now we're heading towards working with distributed applications.

-X-Ray can start to help tease out problems within your application and spot issues before your customers.
+X-Ray can start to help with problems within your application and spot issues before your customers.